uvu-crfs/www/docs/development/resources.md

 ### [PHP 5](http://php.net/)

 PHP is a web language.
-We use it to communicate with the database and server the php files.
+We use it to communicate with the database and serve the php files.
 It is also how the application can get system variables like if a user is logged in or not.
 This was required by UVU IT.

 ### [PDO](https://phpdelusions.net/pdo)

 PDO is the php plugin that we use to connect to the database.
-It protects from sql injection.
+It protects against sql injection.

 ### [MariaDB](https://mariadb.org/)

-MariaDB is an fork of MySQL.
+MariaDB is an open source fork of MySQL.
 It is the database for the system.
 This was required by UVU IT.

 ### [Shibboleth](https://shibboleth.net/)

 Shibboleth is what UVU uses for authentication.
-We use it for logging in and entitlements to restrict access for admins.
+We use it for logging in and for establishing entitlements to restrict access for admins.

 ## Frontend